SEO Trends for the Automotive Industry

 - Transactional – This is your bottom-funnel lead.
 This searcher is typing in, “Chrysler Pacifica for sale Dayton, OH.”
 The key differentiator between the commercial and the transitional searcher is the use of the word “sale.”
 Dealer Authority SEO strategists have experienced instances where searchers are regularly adding “for sale” to their search queries, and by adding this terminology to our custom landing pages, we have made significant impacts on our dealers’ web traffic and monthly leads.

 Ready to take on 2020 and take your SEO to the next level?
-Contact our experts at Dealer Authority—we’d ready and waiting to help your SEO take the leap from good to excellent.
+Contact our experts at Dealer Authority—we will be ready and waiting to help your SEO take the leap from good to excellent.